 Keep in mind that terracotta pots can crack during the winter.
-Use ceramic, concrete, or metal containers if you live in a cold climate.
+Use ceramic, concrete, or metal containers in a cold climate.

 The Best Conditions for Coneflowers in Pots

 Coneflowers need loose, well-draining soils that don’t contain many nutrients.
 Use a mix of compost and horticultural grit or sand to increase drainage.
-Remember that coneflowers dry out more quickly in pots, so water once a week during dry periods.
+Remember that coneflowers dry out more quickly in pots, so water once weekly during dry periods.